edraj/dmart/frontend/src/routes/index.md

 ##### Design principals

-- Entry-based, only requiring business-level descriptions (definitions)
+- Entry-based, which only requirs business-level descriptions (definitions) without the need for relational modeling and physical RDBMS table structure.
 - Entries are extensible by meta-data and arbitrary attachments
-- Entries and attachments can be structured, unstructured and binary data
+- Entries and attachments can involve structured, unstructured and binary data
 - Entry changes are tracked for auditing and review : Who, when and what
 - Entries are represented using file-based Json that is optionally schema-enabled
 - Operational store can always reconstruct its index from the file-based data.